Sophomore Year - Connect

 Take courses in a variety of disciplines; explore study abroad options

-Students are often surprised at their interest in subjects they had never considered; use your GUR and elective credits to explore various subjects.
+Students are often surprised at their interest in subjects they had never considered; use your General University Requirement (GUR) credits and elective credits to explore various subjects.
 This is a wonderful way to investigate possible major and minor options!

 If you are interested in study abroad, start researching options early to be sure you apply within deadline dates.
 You can find information about study abroad programs in the Education Abroad office.